 The final button is the Preview Selected Items toggle button.
 When it is toggled to the on state and you click a file in the Solution Explorer the file will be opened in a Preview window.
 To turn this option off, just click the Preview Selected Items button to turn it off and the next time you click a file in the Solution Explorer it will not be show in a Preview window.
 Finally, just below the Solution Explorer Toolbar is the Search Box which allows you to type a filename, press Enter on the keyboard or click the Magnifying Glass icon, and all matching instances of that file name will be displayed in the Solution Explorer window.

 Can't Find The Solution Explorer Window?

 If you do not see the Solution Explorer window it may have been closed accidentally.
-In this case you need to open the View menu from the Visual Studio Menu bar and choose Solution Explorer from the list of options that appear to re-open it.
+In this case, you need to open the View menu from the Visual Studio Menu bar.
+Then choose Solution Explorer from the list of options that appear to re-open it.

 ⇑ Table of Contents

 The Document Window is where you edit your open documents.
 Depending on which VS editor you're using at the time you may have the option of viewing your code in a Design View in addition to your Source View and you also have the option of viewing both views, Source View and Design View, simultaneously in a Split View which can also be configured to display the split vertically or horizontally which is the default split view.
 The Document Window also provides several other helpful features like line numbers, word wrap, automatic brace completion, and a navigation bar which helps in debugging and quickly locating sections of your code.